Greek athlete tests positive for Johnson drug

 Wodjan Ali Seraj Abdulrahim Shaherkani, one of the first two female athletes sent to the Olympics by the conservative Muslim kingdom, will not be wearing the Islamic headscarf when competing in the women's heavyweight tournament next Friday.

-Female participation in sports is a controversial issue in Saudi Arabia, where powerful clerics denounce women for exercising [nL6E8IQMCY].
+Female participation in sports is a controversial issue in Saudi Arabia, where powerful clerics denounce women for exercising.

-Usain Bolt, the sensation of the 2008 Games where he destroyed the 100 and 200 metres records, took pains to allay fears about his fitness and form at a news conference for the Jamaican team.

-Bolt, who will carry the flag for the Caribbean island at Friday's opening ceremony, was beaten over both distances in the Jamaican trials by club mate Yohan Blake as he was clearly troubled by a tight right hamstring.
+The fallout from Wednesday's diplomatic blunder when the North Korean women's team left the field before their match with Colombia at Glasgow's Hampden Park because the South Korean flag had been displayed continued with an angry response from North Korea's Olympic representative Ung Chang.

+"Of course the people are angry," International Olympic Committee (IOC) member Chang told Reuters television.
+"If your athlete got a gold medal and put the flag probably of some other country, what happens?"

 "NOTHING TO CHANCE"

-British Prime Minister David Cameron emphasised his government's commitment to ensuring a safe and secure Games.

-More than 9,000 extra police are walking the streets and 17,000 troops have been called in to cover a shortfall left by private security group G4S.
+Speaking to reporters at the Olympic Park, Cameron said the government's priority was to ensure a safe and secure Olympics, with more than 9,000 extra police walking the streets and 17,000 troops called in to cover a shortfall left by private security group G4S.

 Security has been an overriding concern for the government and Games' organisers.
 The day after the British capital was awarded its third Olympics in 2005, four suicide bombers killed 52 commuters in London.